Start your free 3-day trial — no credit card required, full access included

 1. Introduction

-The incidence and prevalence of morbid obesity with its associated comorbidities are increasing worldwide, especially in Western countries.
-According to information from the WHO, 600 million people are obese (BMI >30 kg/m22).
+Morbid obesity with its associated comorbidities shows an increasing incidence and prevalence worldwide, particularly in the Western world.
+According to the WHO, 600 million people are obese (BMI > 30 kg/m2).

-As substantiated underpinned by high-quality data, bariatric and metabolic surgical procedures are the most effective and sustained lasting treatment methods for morbid obesity and are superior to conservative multimodal therapies' treatment protocols.
+Obesity and metabolic surgical interventions are, supported by high-quality data, the most effective and sustainable treatment methods for morbid obesity and superior to conservative multimodal therapies.

-In addition to long-lasting weight loss, concomitant diseases associated with obesity can also be successfully treated.
-These mainly include sleep apnea and other breathing disorders, type II diabetes mellitus, obesity-related cardiomyopathy and hypertension, dyslipidemia, pseudotumor cerebri, orthopedic knee injuries, spinal problems, stress incontinence, polycystic ovarian syndrome, and infertility.
-There is scientific evidence that massive weight loss leads to results in prevention, relative improvement, or even remission of somatic disease associated with obesity.
+In addition to long-lasting weight reduction, the comorbidities associated with obesity can also be successfully treated.
+These include primarily sleep apnea and other ventilation disorders, type II diabetes mellitus, obesity-related cardiomyopathy and hypertension, dyslipidemia, pseudotumor cerebri, orthopedic damage to the knees, spinal problems, stress incontinence, polycystic ovary syndrome, and infertility.
+It is scientifically proven that massive weight reduction leads to prevention, relative improvement, or even remission of obesity-associated somatic diseases.

-The most important pathophysiological mechanisms include restriction, malabsorption, and a combination of the two.
+The main pathophysiological mechanisms are restriction, malabsorption, and the combination of both.

-Hormonal effects play a key role in all procedures that diverting food from the gastroduodenal tract and/or resecting stomach gastric volume.
-Since 80 % of ghrelin receptors (hunger hormone) are located in the stomach, fewer hunger sensations are signalled centrally as a result of diversion/resection.
+Hormonal effects play an important role in all procedures that exclude food from the gastroduodenal passage and/or resect stomach volume.
+80% of ghrelin receptors (hunger hormone) are located in the stomach, so that by exclusion/resection, fewer hunger signals are sent centrally.

-The expanded indication spectrum is designated by the new term “metabolic surgery.”
-The new term "metabolic surgery" was coined to denote the extended spectrum of indications.
-It is expected that bariatric surgery will take on increasing significance in the management of metabolic syndrome.
-Bariatric surgery is expected to gain increasing importance in metabolic syndrome management.
+The new term "metabolic surgery" denotes the expanded indication.
+It is expected that bariatric surgery will gain increasing importance in the management of metabolic syndrome.

-Many patients with type II diabetes mellitus have experienced complete remission of the disease only a few days after surgery, long before significant weight loss sets in.
-Using “metabolic surgery” in diabetics who are of normal weight or slightly overweight has been discussed in the meantime.
-There is now discussion of managing normal weight and slightly overweight diabetic patients by "metabolic surgery".
+Many patients with type II diabetes mellitus show complete remission of the disease just a few days after surgery, long before significant weight loss has occurred.
+It is now being discussed to use "metabolic surgery" also in diabetics who are normal and slightly overweight.

 Activate now and continue learning straight away.